skulpt/skulpt/strings.rst

 couple of times on your own just to see.

 The last step is to take the final string and turn it into a picture.
-Lets assume that we are always going to go forward or backward by 50 units.
+Lets assume that we are always going to go forward or backward by 5 units.
 In addition we will also assume that when the turtle turns left or right we'll turn by 60 degrees.
-Now look at the string ``F-F++F-F`` you might try to draw this simple string by hand.
+Now look at the string ``F-F++F-F``.
+You might try to us the explanation above to show the resulting picture that this simple string represents.
 At this point its not a very exciting drawing, but once we expand it a few times it will get a lot more interesting.

 To create a Python function to draw a string we will write a function called